-This project will develop a Web-based set of instructional materials and resources that will use the recent Ebola outbreak as the overarching narrative for educating middle and high school students about the disease, its causative agent, how it is spread, and approaches for responding to it and controlling the epidemic.
+Her most recent project involves the development of online instructional materials and resources that use the recent Ebola and measles outbreaks as the overarching narrative for educating middle and high school students about emerging and re-emerging infectious diseases; the causative agents, the spread of these diseases, and how epidemics can be prevented and controlled.

 Miller led a team in designing the Foundation Science curricula—four introductory courses in physics, chemistry, biology, and earth science that build Grade 9–12 students' science knowledge and literacy skills through challenging inquiry-investigations, reading of primary and secondary resources, writing assignments, and rich discussions.
 In the Electronic Teacher Guide project, the team developed a prototype digital teacher guide using the genetics unit of Foundation Science.
 In the Taking Foundation Science to Scale Digitally project, she worked with a publisher to redesign the print version of Foundation Science: Biology and Chemistry for the digital environment.
 The two curricula are being published under the titles Biology: Concepts and Practices and Chemistry: Concepts and Practices.
 The earth science curriculum appears under the title EDC Earth Science.

 Miller, with colleagues at EDC, CAST, and the University of Michigan, developed the UDL Curriculum Toolkit—the first open-source Web application that supports the creation of interactive, multimedia curricula according to Universal Design for Learning (UDL) principles.
 She served as co-PI on Exploring Bioethics, a National Institutes of Health (NIH)–funded curriculum project to develop instructional materials for teaching bioethics in high school biology classrooms and was PI and lead writer in the development of Insights in Biology, an NSF-funded introductory biology curriculum for high school.
 She also was the co-PI of the DR–K12 Learning Resource Network, CADRE.